ethereum-optimism/specs/specs/fault-proof/stage-one/optimism-portal.md

 ## Assumptions

-### aASR-001: AnchorStateRegistry correctly distinguishes likely valid games
+### aASR-001: AnchorStateRegistry correctly distinguishes maybe valid games

-We assume that the AnchorStateRegistry correctly reports whether a game is a [**likely valid game**](./anchor-state-registry.md#likely-valid-game).
+We assume that the AnchorStateRegistry correctly reports whether a game is a [**maybe valid game**](./anchor-state-registry.md#maybe-valid-game).

 #### Impact

 **Severity: Medium**

-If a game is reported as likely valid when it is not, an attacker can prove a withdrawal that is invalid.
+If a game is reported as maybe valid when it is not, an attacker can prove a withdrawal that is invalid.
 If [aASR-002](#aasr-002-anchorstateregistry-correctly-distinguishes-valid-games) holds, this may not result in severe consequences, but would negatively impact system hygiene.